On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Empirical learning rate exponents

-All networks in \Cref{fig:lr_trainacc_cifar10_adam} appear to transfer under large $\eta_n=\Theta(n^{-1/2})$ learning rate scaling.
-This scaling clearly induces activation blowup in the forward pass.
+We first show $\mu$P as a baseline for learning rate transfer in MLPs on MNIST (\Cref{fig:lr_acc_mup_baseline}).

+\textbf{Controlled divergence through stabilized updates.} The closest clean optimal learning rate exponent of 8-layer MLPs trained with Adam under both MSE loss as well as CE loss is $-1$ for most of the evaluated image datasets (\Cref{fig:adam_exponents_images}).
+Validation-optimal learning rates tend to be larger than train-optimal learning rates, suggesting a well-generalizing bias of large learning rates.
+The fact that Adam with MSE loss (\Cref{fig:lr_trainacc_cifar10_adam_mse}) can have optimal learning rates as large as CE loss indicates that the crucial effect of CE loss in SGD is stabilizing the updates.
 A crucial difference to SGD is that activation blowup does not affect the updates in Adam since the gradient is normalized.
 For SGD, exploding gradients induce even larger explosion in the next forward pass, which in turn induces even larger explosion in the next backward pass.
-Hence, without activation stability, even the divergence exponent grows over time in SGD.
+Hence, without activation stability, even the divergence exponent grows over time in SGD resulting in catastrophically cascading updates.
 For Adam, on the other hand, gradients are normalized, so that the forward pass always accumulates the same width-dependent exponent that is stabilized when passed through the softmax.
 Thus under sufficient numerical precision, from a stability point of view, Adam can even tolerate larger learning rates than the hidden-layer feature learning $\eta_n=\Theta(n^{-1})$, and the optimal learning rate may also be pushed toward input layer feature learning.
-Indeed, when fixing the first layer (\Cref{fig:lr_trainacc_cifar10_adam_nf}), all MLPs transfer under $\eta_n=\Theta(n^{-1})$, which now achieves full width-independent effective updates.
-In this variant there are no conflicting objectives trading off hidden-layer and input-layer width-independence.

-The fact that Adam with MSE loss (\Cref{fig:lr_trainacc_cifar10_adam_mse}) can have large optimal learning rates $\eta_n=\Theta(n^{-1/2})$ indicates that the crucial effect of CE loss in SGD is stabilizing the gradients.
-Adam similarly limits the step size as the update scale is independent of $\chi_t$.
-As for SGD, at large depth hidden-layer width-independence tends to dictate the optimal learning rate.
+\textbf{In shallow networks the input layer enforces slower optimal learning rate decay.} As for SGD, with increasing depth, the optimal learning rate decays faster, from around $\eta_n\approx \Theta(n^{-1/2})$ in shallow networks to small $\eta_n=\calO(n^{-1})$ in deep MLPs in both MNIST (\Cref{fig:lr_trainacc_mnist_adam}) and CIFAR-10 (\Cref{fig:lr_trainacc_cifar10_adam}), and in both train and validation accuracy (\Cref{fig:lr_valacc_mnist_adam}). \Cref{fig:lr_trainacc_cifar10_adam_nf} confirms the hypothesis that the optimal learning rate is subject to opposing objectives for width-independent learning of input-like and hidden-like layers by showing that a 3-layer MLP trained with Adam with fixed input layer follows the clean exponent $\eta_n\approx\Theta(n^{-1})$, where the hidden and output layer learn fully width-independently.